-The SNR as a function of magnitude, assuming a background limited exposure, and an exposure including read noise was calculated for the 7, 8, and 10 mas pixel scales using exposure times from 10 to 1000 s.
-The result for the 8 mas pixel scale is shown in Figure 4.
+The SNR as a function of magnitude, for both a background limited exposure, and an exposure including read noise was calculated for the 7, 8, and 10 mas pixel scales using exposure times from 10 to 1000 s.
+The result for the 7 mas pixel scale is shown in Figure 4.
 In the Figure the solid lines are the resulting SNR at each exposure time including read noise, and the dashed lines are the SNR for a background limited exposure.
 Where the lines are co-incident for a given exposure time the exposure has become background limited.
-This is achieved at ~ 280 s with an SNR difference between the exposure with read noise and a background limited exposure of 1.1% for K = 27.
-The 10 mas pixel scale is about 0.1% better for the same magnitude, and the 7 mas pixel scale is about 0.1% worse.
+This is achieved at ~120 s with an SNR difference between the exposure with read noise and a background limited exposure of 0.9% for K = 27.
+For the same exposure time and magnitude the 8 mas pixel scale is about 0.2% better, and the 10 mas pixel scale is about 0.5% better.

-Figure 4: SNR vs. K band magnitude for 1, 10, 100, 280 and 1000 s exposures and an 8 mas pixel scale An SNR of 5 is indicated by the red line.
+Figure 4: SNR vs. K band magnitude for 1, 10, 100, 120, and 1000 s exposures and a 7 mas pixel scale An SNR of 5 is indicated by the red line.
 The dashed lines are for background limited conditions.